 - Big Life Kids Podcast - listen to episodes 7 and 8 (they accompany chapter four of the Big Life Journal).

 - Mistakes That Worked by Charlotte Foltz Jones (ages 8-12)

 - The Most Magnificent Thing by Ashley Spires (ages 3-7)

 - How to Teach Problem Solving Skills to Kids (article for adults)

 - The Ultimate Guide to Praising Your Kids (article for adults)

 In a few short weeks, children can establish a foundation in a growth mindset and a new way of viewing challenges.
 We encourage you to go beyond the four weeks.
-Make the mindset the cornerstone of your child’s learning!
+Make mindset the cornerstone of your child’s learning!

 Simple strategies such as praising effort, reframing mistakes as opportunities, and embracing “YET” are powerful methods for shifting their thinking, and ours.
 When we model a growth mindset by facing challenges and showing OUR persistence, children know they have an ally on this journey.

-Armed with a positive mindset and the knowledge that growth and change are always possible, kids will be ready to tackle their big, wonderful life ahead!
+Armed with a positive mindset and the knowledge growth and change are always possible, kids will be ready to tackle their big, wonderful life ahead!

 Get the PDF of the 4-Week Guide to start making the most of your journal!